 Each performance improvement project must demonstrate effort to achieve meaningful improvement and be completed in a reasonable time period, as determined by BMS.
 Project reports must be reported by July 15 in order to facilitate the use of resulting data in producing annual information on quality of care.
-The MCO is required to submit a performance improvement projects progress report 45 days after the end of each quarter.
-The first quarterly report must be submitted after the first quarter of 2013.
+The MCO is required to submit a performance improvement projects progress report 45 days after the end of each quarter12.
 The report must follow the BMS-approved format.